Lovísa Henningsdóttir

-Lovísa Björt Henningsdóttir (born 11 October 1995) is an Icelandic basketball player for Haukar of the Úrvalsdeild kvenna.
+Lovísa Björt Henningsdóttir (born 11 October 1995) is an Icelandic former basketball player.
+She played her entire senior team career for Haukar of the Úrvalsdeild kvenna.
 She played college basketball for Marist of the Metro Atlantic Athletic Conference from 2014 to 2019.
 In 2019, she debuted with the Icelandic national team.

 Playing career

 Early career

 Lovísa came up through the junior programs of Haukar and played her first senior game with the team in the top-tier Úrvalsdeild kvenna in 2009.
 She spent the 2011-2012 season in the Efterskolen Ved Nyborg basketball academy in Denmark.
 After her return, Lovísa appeared in 15 games during the 2012-2013 season, averaging 3.0 points.
 In 2013-2014, she appeared in a career high 33 games, averaging 5.6 points and 3.2 rebounds per game.
 On 22 February 2014, she won the Icelandic Cup after Haukar defeated Snæfell in the Cup finals.

 High school career

 Lovísa attended The Rock of Gainesville high school in Gainesville, Florida for the 2014-2015 season, where she averaged 17.8 points, 8.1 rebound, 3.1 blocks and 2.6 steals per game.